-market help to create wealth and improve our public services?
+How will a single European data market help to create wealth and improve our public services?
 What is the contribution of the implementation of data spaces?
-Creating a single market for shared data is a core component of the European Commission's strategy, which aims to boost the data economy to align with European values of sovereignty, confidentiality, competition.
+Creating a single market for shared data is a core component of the European Commission's strategy, which aims to boost the data economy to align with European values of sovereignty, confidentiality, transparency, security, and fair competition.
 It is particularly critical at a time when the data economy is expected to account for up to 6% of European GDP by 2025.